JasperFx/alba/documentation/getting_started.md

 snippet: sample_WebApi3StandardTemplate

-To connect that to Alba, create a `SystemUnderTest` like this using the definition of your `IHostBuilder`:
+To connect that to Alba, create a `AlbaHost` like this using the definition of your `IHostBuilder`:

 snippet: sample_Quickstart3